pouyannc/FSOpen-part6/query-anecdotes/README.md

 # query anecdotes

-New version of the anecdotes app using React Query.
+New version of the anecdotes app using React Query, useReducer, and createContext to manage server and client state.